hybr/oom/metadata/data/README.md

 php scripts/migrate.php
 ```

-Seeds are tracked in the `data_seeds` table in `meta.sqlite` to ensure they only run once.
+Seeds are tracked in the `data_seeds` table in `v4l.sqlite` to ensure they only run once.

 ## Best Practices